VEER-S/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Univ. of Sci. & Tech. of China (USTC)
+- name: Univ. of Sci. & Tech. of China
   url: https://www.ustc.edu.cn/

 # Short bio (displayed in user profile at end of posts)